mtwynn/SmartRES/README.md

  * Login Screen
      * User can login
      * User can register for an account
- * Search Screen
-     * User can search up pictures/paintings by topic
- * Upload Screen
+ * Property Collection Screen
-     * User can upload pictures
+     * User can upload new properties
-     * User can add tags and pricing with the upload picture
+     * User can delete existing properties
  * Profile Screen
-     * User can see pictures they have uploaded
+     * User can see their agent information and real-estate logo
- * Picture Viewer Screen
+     * User can add and change a profile picture
+     * User can log out
+ * Main Property View Screeen
-     * User can view the picture in AR
+     * User can view a automatically/manually rotating slideshow of images related to this property
+     * User can add new images
+     * User can delete old images
 ---
 ### Navigation

 **Tab Navigation** (Tab to Screen)
- * Search Screen
- * Upload Screen
+ * Property Collection Screen
  * Profile Screen

 ---